Meet the founders,

-Chief Technology Officer, Cofounder
+Chief Executive Officer, Cofounder

 Chief Science Officer, Cofounder

 Carmel guides innovations in materials engineering and assists in fundraising and business strategy.
-He also has an appointment as an Associate Professor at Carnegie Mellon University, where he directs the Integrated Soft Materials Lab.
+He also has an appointment as an Associate Professor at Carnegie Mellon University, where he directs the Soft Machines Lab.
 Carmel is an expert in soft materials engineering for applications in wearable computing and soft robotics.
 Carmel has received career awards from DARPA, Navy, Air Force, and NASA and his research has lead to over 80 peer-reviewed technical publications and 6 issued patents.
 He received his PhD and MS in Electrical Engineering from UC Berkeley and a BS in Civil Engineering from Cornell.

 Chief Financial Officer, Cofounder